NikhilRaj-DevOps/NikhilRaj-DevOps/README.md

 - 👋 Hi, I’m @NikhilRaj-DevOps
 - 👀 I’m interested in DevOps
-- 🌱 I’m currently learning to delivery high quality software.
+- 🌱 I’m currently learning IAC.
-- 💞️ I’m looking to collaborate on solutions.
+- 💞️ I’m looking to contribute.
 - 📫 How to reach me ...

 <!---